V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Can be used with almost any firmware Marlin, RepRap firmware, GRBL, FluidNC, or others.

- * The average total build cost is easily under $800!!

  * Want an idea of how long things take from [actual users?](https://forum.v1e.com/t/lr4-how-many-hours-to-build-lr4/45641/1){:target="_blank"}

  ![!LR4 Core Picture](../img/lr4/lr4_core.jpg){: width="600"}

-### Geometry
+### Size and Shape

- * A Typical full sized Build has a working volume of 2440mmx1220mmx100mm (8x4'x4"), of course the smaller you can build it the faster it will be.
+ * A Typical full sized Build has a working volume of 2440mmx1220mmx100mm (8'x4'x4"), of course many build them smaller.The smaller you can build it the faster it will be.

- * This CNC router can handle any length (within reason), the Y direction is only bound by your table length (or your shop floor).
+ * This CNC router can handle any width or length (within reason).

  * The single Y rail keeps the machine properly constrained while maintaining ease of use.
-Two rails are extremely difficult to align, and fully constrained rails do not allow for easy removal of the machine.
+Two rails are extremely difficult to align.

  * Width (X axis or "Beam") should always be the shorter axis.

  * The Z direction (height) is 100mm (4") of travel.
 A standard build would give you 50mm of Z cutting depth, or you can use a drop table to use all 100mm.

- * This router is most rigid when working near the table surface, opposite of most conventional gantry CNC machines.
-So the lower the axis, the more rigid the machine.
+ * This CNC router is most rigid when working near the table surface, opposite of most conventional gantry CNC machines.
+So as your cut progresses the machines rigidity increases.

 ![!LR4 Render](../img/lr4/LowRider4_Main.png){: loading=lazy width="600"}